Otehake NZFS track up to Big Tops and down to Koropuku Hut

 The track resumes climbing with occasional sidling.
 At one point it briefly sidles steep ground mitigated by recent slipping and windfall.
 3 small outcrops of bluff are met, the middle section being 20 minute rock and the final bluff 5 minute rock indicating the time to reach the open scrub respectively.
 The surrounding forest is reasonably open and attractive with successive zones of rata and podocarps.
 From the saddle to the open scrubbed area would take another hour at most.

 Where the track becomes open, there is a large cairn and a stone arrow showing the way to go along a small horizontal spur.
 There is a great view of L.Kaurapataka and Mt Pfeifer.
-Alas, the small tarn here mysteriously drained a few years ago.
+Unfortunately the small tarn here mysteriously drained a few years ago.
 Follow the sparsely marked track on this reasonably flat section with occasional cairns to travel uphill initially on a rocky scrubby section, across scrub on to pink stable talus, and the last section through scrub to open short tussock.

-Travel along the fault scarp parallel to tarns.
+Travel south along the fault scarp parallel to tarns.
 This scarp is bisected by scree flowing from point 1656.
 This section will take no longer than an hour to do.

 From the saddle descend a delightful herbaceous fellfield to herbs interspersed with tussock passing a small outcrop on the left.
 Cairns have been built to assist you in selecting the right line of descent.
-A narrow stable talus field with orange lichen is crossed then a narrow fine scree is reached.
+A narrow stable talus field with black and orange lichen is crossed then a narrow fine scree is reached.
 Descend this scree and then you have the option of further travel either down a scree on the right or a very pretty parallel gully with feathery tutu (toot).
 The gully narrows and trickles with a small stream, becomes rocky with lichen-bearing green boulders, then dark schist bedrock is encountered.
 Here the first beech trees begin.
 At this narrow point a track (marked with a white standard) leads from the true left sidling to the head of a parallel narrow gully which bypasses the waterfall section.

-A cairn on the true left is eventually sighted indicating the point where the gully is left to travel down through open mossy forest.The gully descent section takes about an hour to do.
+A cairn on the true left is eventually sighted indicating the point where the gully is departed from - to travel down through open mossy forest.The gully descent section takes about an hour to do.